 You are here

-As a business student you may ask: why should I choose finance for my major or minor?
-There many reasons for you to look into the finance program for your major or minor.
-First, finance is very important.
-Quite simply, without proper financial management no business can provide better products to its customers at lower prices, pay higher salaries to its employees, and still provide greater returns to its stockholders who provide the funds needed to form and operate the business.
-Second, finance is a large field, which offers many career opportunities with good salaries and potential for professional growth.
+As a business student you may ask: Why should I choose finance for my major or minor?
+Choosing finance as your major or minor provides you with many benefits.
+First, finance is used not only in everyday life but also day-to-day business.
+Without proper financial management no business can provide better products to its customers at lower prices, pay higher salaries to its employees, and still provide greater returns to its stockholders who provide the funds needed to form and operate the business.
+Second, finance is a large and growing field, which offers many career opportunities with good salaries and potential for professional growth.
 In addition to corporate finance, there are growing opportunities in personal financial planning and wealth management.

-There are three interrelated areas in finance where you can find such rewards.
-They are:
+There are three interrelated areas in finance where you can find such rewards:

-- Business or Managerial Finance, which is the broadest of all areas, since business finance is important for all types of business, whether they are public or private, financial institution or manufacturing company.
-Finance jobs in this area may range from tasks that require making decisions with respect to plant expansions to choosing what types of securities need to be issued to finance the expansion.
-Deciding about credit terms, how much inventory the firm should carry, how much cash to keep on hand, how much of the firms’ earnings should be reinvested and etc., are other business finance related tasks.
+- Business or Managerial Finance, which is the broadest of all areas, since business finance is important for all types of business, whether they are public or private, financial institution, or manufacturing company.
+Finance jobs in this area may range from tasks that require making decisions with respect to plant expansions, to choosing what types of securities need to be issued, to financing the expansion.
+Deciding credit terms, inventory analysis, cash inflows and outflows, dividends and portfolio analysis are other business finance related tasks.

 Dr. Steven Lamb